for 4 Windinstruments with same register – 2008, free duration

 The 26 independent sonneries are labeled with letters.
 The sonneries will be interrupted with pauses of an irregular duration (from 3 to 25 sec.).
 The sequence of the sonneries as well as the length of these pauses will be determined in advance by the musicians.
 The formation of a word from this system of letters, with or without semantic meaning, can aid as a mnemonic device.
 One may repeat the same sonnerie many times, or conversely, it may be omitted.

-A computer software, Maestro, with visual and audio clicktracks and view of the score, has been made to synchronize the beginnings and the tempi of the sonneries.
-Please contact me to obtain it.
+A computer software, Maestro, has been made to synchronize the beginnings and the tempi of the sonneries.
+You can downlaod it here. this consists of two small pieces of software: